jsntv200/redant-home/_posts/2013-12-16-cache-busting-gmail-new-image-caching.md

 keywords: Gmail, Google Mail, image cache, cache busting, email marketing
 image_small: "/assets/uploads/2013/somebody-set-us-up-the-bomb-small.jpg"
 image: "/assets/uploads/2013/somebody-set-us-up-the-bomb.jpg"
-excerpt-short: This week, GMail announced images are on by default.
+excerpt_short: This week, GMail announced images are on by default.
 If you're a marketer, you might have seen some posts about how exciting this is that we can now track emails again.
-excerpt-long: If you're a GMail user, you've probably seen an update explaining that
+excerpt_long: If you're a GMail user, you've probably seen an update explaining that
   <a href="http://gmailblog.blogspot.com.au/2013/12/images-now-showing.html">images
   are now on by default</a>.
 If you're a marketer, you might have seen some posts saying how exciting this is that email companies can now start tracking email opens